 They're not a patch on the performance of the Powerbeats Pros, which claim a marathon nine hours playback.
 When combined with the charging case, that figure jumps to an AirPods-equalling 24 hours of playback.

 Both buds offer fast-charging, but Powerbeats Pros don't support Qi-based wireless charging, and must be charged with a Lightning cable.
 It's a downer, for sure, but not enough to cost Beats the round.

-**Winner: Beats Powerbeats Pros**
+**Winner: Beats Powerbeats Pro**

-Sadly we can't say the same for the Powerbeats Pros.
+Sadly we can't say the same for the Powerbeats Pro.
 They deliver a decent amount of detail at normal volume, but crank things up and the cracks start to show.
 Even the bass, which is traditionally Beats' calling card, lacks punch.
 And while the tonal profile suits lower quality streaming services, we can't ignore the general lack of dynamic range.

 *Winner: Apple AirPods Pro*

 So, AirPods Pro vs Powerbeats Pro: which is better?
-We admire the Powerbeats Pros for their long battery life, practicality and – thanks to Apple's H1 Bluetooth chip technology – glitch-free delivery of wireless audio.
+We admire the Powerbeats Pro for their long battery life, practicality and – thanks to Apple's H1 Bluetooth chip technology – glitch-free delivery of wireless audio.

-The AirPods Pros excel in almost every area, deliver far superior sound quality and seal the deal with the addition of Apple's impressive noise-cancelling tech.
+Why?
+Because they excel in almost every area, deliver far superior sound quality and seal the deal with the addition of Apple's impressive noise-cancelling tech.
 If you're an iPhone user, we'd urge you to splash out the extra money on the AirPods.
 Although, even if you're not, Apple's buds still offer far more state-of-the-art appeal.